 Authors In Schools

-Since the inaugural Harbor Springs Festival of the Book, presenters have visited over 50 classrooms in six area elementary, middle, and high schools.
-In 2017, over 1,400 students in Harbor Springs, Alanson, Pellston, and Petoskey schools, as well as at North Central Michigan College, were able to hear from presenters that are the very best in their craft, from New York Times bestsellers, to a Newbery Medal-winning writer.
+Since the inaugural Harbor Springs Festival of the Book, presenters have visited over 80 classrooms in six area elementary, middle, and high schools.
+In 2018, over 2,200 students from Alanson, Harbor Springs, Inland Lakes, Pellston, Petoskey and Wolverine schools, were able to hear from presenters that are the very best in their craft, from New York Times bestsellers, to a Newbery Medal-winning writer.

 Students participate in drawing and writing activities, engage literacy and reading through creative projects, and hear authors read and discuss the crafts of illustration, writing, and revision.

-Authors in Schools is made possible through the support of local teachers and administrators, the Youth Advisory Committee of the Petoskey-Harbor Springs Area Community Foundation, and our many school visit volunteers.
+Authors in Schools is made possible through the support of local teachers and administrators, and our many school visit volunteers.
 Thank you to all who help celebrate the culture of books with our children and youth!